hyundai-robotics/doc-hi6-operation/book.md

     ![](../_assets/tp630/pop-rcode-210_eng.png)

-* The selected spot gun number will be displayed on the `[Gun]` button on the left side of the ${cont_model} teach pendant screen.
+* The selected spot gun number will be displayed in the bottom right corner of the ${cont_model} teach pendant screen.
 * If you change the spot gun number, the tool number designated in the spot gun corresponding tool number will be automatically changed.
-You can check the spot gun corresponding tool number in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 1: Gun Number Corresponding Tool Number and Gun Type Setting]` menu.
+You can check the spot gun corresponding tool number in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 2:Welding gun parameter]` menu.